I Tried CBD in My Tea, and Here's What I Felt

 No, it's not.
 Some people confuse hemp with marijuana because they're both types of cannabis.
 Indeed, both hemp and marijuana are different varieties of the same plant species, Cannabis sativa.
 But marijuana typically has between three and 15 percent THC, and hemp has less than one percent.
 CBD products, by law, cannot have more than 0.3% THC by dry weight.

 In December 2018, the U.S. Congress removed hemp from the Controlled Substances Act.
 It is no longer illegal to possess hemp-derived products in all 50 states.
-That’s why you’ve likely seen so many stores popping up in your town, or even found your local spa or health food store selling CBD products.
-Indeed, a recent report found that the popularity and accelerated growth in the market has CBD on track to be a $2-billion dollar industry by 2024.
+That's why you've likely seen so many stores popping up in your town, or even found your local spa or health food store selling CBD products.

-There’s a stigma, for better or worse, associated with marijuana that may be deterring people from trying CBD.
-I will be the first one to tell you that, as a rule, I’m no fan of the sensation of being “high” or stoned.
-I do, however, like and am always curious about, alternative treatments to health issues I face, whether it’s essential oils for headaches, acupuncture for low-back pain, or probiotics for regular tummy troubles.
+There's a stigma, for better or worse, associated with marijuana that may be deterring people from trying CBD.
+I will be the first one to tell you that, as a rule, I'm no fan of the sensation of being "high" or stoned.
+I do, however, like and am always curious about, alternative treatments to health issues I face, whether it's essential oil diffusers for headaches, acupuncture for low-back pain, or probiotics for regular tummy troubles.
 Because research shows CBD may help ease symptoms of anxiety, I decided it was a good option for me to try.